WGBH/stock-sales-2/app/views/collections/open-vault.md

 ## Medium

-TODO: Medium-length blurb for banner goes here.
+### INTERVIEWS, ground-breaking WGBH television series

 ## Long

-### INTERVIEWS, ground-breaking WGBH television series

 **Open Vault** is the official website of the WGBH Media Library and Archives.
-Here you will find annotated **INTERVIEWS** from seminal WGBH miniseries from the 1980’s and 1990’s:
+Screen and browse annotated **INTERVIEWS** from seminal WGBH miniseries from the 1980’s and 1990’s including:
 **Vietnam: A Television History** (1983),
 **War and Peace in the Nuclear Age** (1989) and
 **Rock and Roll** (1995).